B Lab industry and practice-specific risk standards

-With input from experts and stakeholders, B Lab’s Standards Advisory Council continually evolves risk standards to effectively evaluate the potential negative impacts of different industries, policies, and practices.
-We document and share B Lab’s positions on this page in order to provide full transparency about eligibility for B Corp Certification, as well as to further thoughtful and constructive public discourse.
+With input from experts and stakeholders, B Lab’s independent Standards Advisory Council continually evolves B Lab’s risk standards to effectively evaluate the potential negative impacts of different industries, policies, and practices.
+Risk standards are additional minimum standards that companies in industries or with practices with potential negative impacts must meet to be eligible for B Corp Certification.
+We publish B Lab’s risk standards and research on this page in order to provide transparency on eligibility for B Corp Certification and to encourage further constructive public discourse.

-The absence of a position does not mean that B Lab does not consider an issue controversial.
-Companies engaged in controversial issues where a formal position has not yet been developed will not be able to proceed with certification until one is created and approved by B lab’s Standards Advisory Council and they are determined to be meeting all relevant requirements.
+The absence of a B Lab position and standard on an industry or practice with potential negative impacts does not mean that B Lab does not consider the issue controversial.
+Companies engaged in controversial issues with potential for negative impact where a formal set of requirements has not yet been developed will not be able to proceed with certification until standards are developed, approved by B Lab’s Standards Advisory Council, ratified by B Lab’s Board of Directors, and the company is determined to be meeting all relevant requirements.

 Agribusiness Producers in Brazil (2020)